serverless/blog/posts/2017-05-24-serverless-v1.14.0.md

 ```

 You can read more about this feature in [our docs](https://serverless.com/framework/docs/providers/aws/guide/functions/#deadletterconfig).

+**Note:** Serverless currently only supports `sns` topic arns due to a race condition when using SQS queue arns and updating the permissions in the IAM role.
+We're currently looking into this so that we can add support for SQS topic arns soon!

 ### Automatic stack splitting to mitigate resource limitations (experimental)